My Quiet Kitchen

 Corn pudding is typically served warm, though I can't resist sneaking a few spoonfuls of cold leftovers straight from the fridge.

-• Mama's Cornbread Dressing
+• Vegan Cornbread Dressing or Mushroom Stuffing

 • Perfectly Roasted Brussels Sprouts

-• Modern Cauliflower Gratin
+• Vegan Cauliflower Gratin

 • Vegan Turkey Roast

-• Simple Seitan Roast
+• Classic Seitan Roast

-• Beyond Meat Meatloaf With Shiitake Stuffing
+• Beyond Meat Meatloaf With Stuffing

-• Easy Mushroom Gravy
+• Mushroom Gravy

-• Vegan Mashed Potatoes With Yogurt
+• Perfect Vegan Mashed Potatoes & Gluten-Free Vegan Gravy

 • And the BEST Vegan Macaroni and Cheese!

-a slice of corn pudding on a plate.
+A slice of corn pudding on a plate.

 Can I freeze corn pudding?

-bite of corn pudding on a fork.
+A bite of corn pudding on a fork.

 If corn pudding is as nostalgic and comforting for you as it is for me, I truly think you'll love this vegan version.
 If you try the recipe be sure to leave a comment and star rating below to let us know how it turned out!

-• Ultimate JUST Egg Scramble
+Ultimate JUST Egg Scramble

-• Vegan Cranberry Cornbread Muffins
+Vegan Cranberry Cornbread Muffins

 creamy corn pudding in a white baking dish.